osorioartist - Fotolia

 For districts that can take advantage of the data, getting the right insights can greatly improve a student's experience.

 On the ground level, teachers track how individual student success is affected by certain texts and teaching methods.
 Above them, administration can measure student success in different courses and with different teachers.
-All participants from the teacher to the administrators can use data to improve the educational process.
+Data management in education can lead to a more personalized education experience for students.

-More and more data has become available, and administrations want as much of it as possible to ensure that their schools -- and more importantly, their students -- are reaching their potential.
+More and more data has become available, and administrations want as much of it as possible to ensure their schools -- and more importantly, their students -- reach their potential.
 This has led to a data evolution for educational organizations.
-And the stakes are high.

 "When it comes to the use of data in the education space, most people think of the data that's on an application for admission: like work history, education history and test scores," Diamond said.
 "Of course, schools can -- and do -- use these, but it's far more beneficial for institutions to use data to improve the experience for students by fine-tuning their programs to meet student and employer needs."